 Grounds to terminate a contract can be freely agreed by the parties.
-Under objective circumstances, the innocent party may terminate the contract by declaring to the guilty party it has lost its interest in the contract.
+Under objective circumstances, the innocent party may terminate the contract by declaring to the guilty party that they have lost their interest in the contract.
 If the execution of the works becomes impossible, any of the parties is entitled to terminate the contract.